 - pain in a joint during or after use

 - discomfort in a joint before or during a change in weather

 - swelling and a loss of flexibility in a joint

 - bony lumps (called Heberden and Bouchard nodes) that develop on the end or middle joint of the fingers

-OA occurs most often in the finger joints, neck, lower back, hips, knees, or big toe joints.
+OA occurs most often in the hands, spine, hips, knees, or big toe joints.

 Symptoms of RA include:

 - pain and swelling in any joint, but usually symmetrically (if one joint is affected, the other side will soon follow)